 Apprenticeships are available with a wide variety of industries.
 This list of possible areas to work in shows the variety of opportunities on offer to you.

-For examples of current apprenticeship vacancies and national employers go to the government apprenticeship website.
+For examples of current apprenticeship vacancies with local and national employers go to the government apprenticeship website.

 What are the benefits of apprenticeships over university?